amirdeljouyi/starter-academic/content/authors/admin/_index.md

 #   url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: I’m a student, web developer.
-Now on the road to be a software architect, trying to grow my skill set.
+bio: I am a Ph.D.
+Student in Computer Science at TU Delft, and I'm working on the TestShift project

 # Interests to show in About widget
 interests:
 - Software Engineering
-- Software Architecture
 - Software Testing
 - Empirical Software Engineering
+- Software Architecture
 - Machine Learning
 - Automatic Code Generation
 - Model-Driven Development